6 Home Remedies for Matted Dog Hair (Quick & Easy)

 Touching the skin can frighten the dog and even cause injury.
 So make sure your hand is at the base of the hair for extra protection.
 All while doing this, talk to your dog in a soothing tone to keep it calm during the de-matting process.

 Another great way to remove mats from your dog’s fur is by rubbing a generous amount of cornstarch on it.
-Cornstarch is a great option, especially if you want a less allergenic product.
+Cornstarch is a great option!

 3. Use a De-matting Comb